2i2c-org/2i2c-org.github.io/content/blog/2023/2022-year-in-review/index.md

 ### We refined our organizational strategy

-Finally, all of the experience from this year gave us a lot to think about regarding our role in the research and education ecosystem, and our potential for impact.
+Finally, the experience from this year gave us a lot to think about regarding our role and potential for impact in the research and education ecosystem and the open source community.
 We [updated our strategy](https://2i2c.org/blog/2022/strategic-update/) in order to focus on a more holistic and collaborative approach to the work with our partner communities.
 We'll continue to refine this strategy moving forward.